qwerty1423/no-autopilot-mod/README.md

 If you are making large inputs, it will not pull up.

 ## Waypoints
-(video recorded with svtav1 cq63 preset 8, so the quality is really low)
+(video encoded with svtav1 cq63 preset 8, so the quality is really low (not a reencode, just straight from obs))

 <https://github.com/user-attachments/assets/1ac109a4-bc84-49ed-8141-55bc9a217607>